A ChangeShop-informed approach to security¶

 ChangeShop does not produce a methodology to follow.
 It produces a disposition toward change: one that treats resistance as data, designs for human behaviour rather than ideal behaviour, and measures what the system is actually doing rather than what it is supposed to be doing.

-Start with the system, not the solution¶
+Starting with the system, not the solution¶

 If fast releases are rewarded and security reviews slow releases down, the system is rewarding the bypass of security reviews.
 No policy changes that.
 The incentive structure does.